2 Data Manipulation

 # ℹ 11 more rows

-If I filter continuous variable, I can work with thresholds.
-For example, here the biomass of herb layer is measured in g/m2 and I want only those rows/cases where the biomass values are higher than 80.
+When filtering a continuous variable, we can work with thresholds.
+For example, here the biomass of the herb layer is measured in g/m2, and we want only those rows/cases where the biomass values are higher than 80.

 data <- read_excel("data/forest_understory/Axmanova-Forest-understory-diversity-analyses.xlsx")